IdahCollin/IdahCollin/README.md

 ### Hi there, I'm Idah Collin!

-I'm a curious frontend developer with a background as a Health developer, project leader and manager.
+I'm a frontend developer with a background as a Health developer, project leader and manager.
 I aim to create user-friendly digital experiences.
 When I'm not coding, being out-doors is how I recharge.
 A hike, skiing or just enjoying time with family and friends are what gives me energy!<br>

 ### Contact